ancamiha/Sheriff-of-Nottingham/README.md

 After the input was read the game simulates the rounds and writes at the end of the game the ranking by the points.

 ### Build with
-Java - for a object-oriented based implementation using design patterns
+Java - for an object-oriented based implementation using design patterns